nekotodance/PromptViewer/readme-en.md

 sound-move-end : sound when the previous image is displayed and the user goes back to the last image.

 ## How to use
 Drag and drop an image file (JPG or PNG file) or a folder containing image files onto the application.
+Drag and drop to the shortcut created in step 4) of the installation will also work.
+Or, you can specify an image file or a folder containing images as an argument when executing Python.

 #### Key operation (If you want to change the assignment, please rewrite the key event processing in the source as you like)
 AD, Left/Right : Move to the next/previous image in the same folder